frconor-ebook/meditations/_posts/2025-10-09-against-all-hope.md

 It can help us to foster a greater detachment from our health and earthly goods, to cleanse our hearts from intentions which perhaps may not be altogether good, and to do penance for our sins and for those of all men.

 God tells each one of us that He "prefers mercy to sacrifice" (Matt.
 9:13; Hos.
-6:6), and if at some moment He allows pain and suffering to overwhelm us, it\'s because it is good for us.
-There\'s a far more lofty reason that we at times do not understand.
+6:6), and if at some moment He allows pain and suffering to overwhelm us, it's because it is good for us.
+There's a far more lofty reason that we at times do not understand.

-Fulton Sheen says if God allows hearts to be broken, it\'s because He wants to enter into them a little more, wants to make them more Christ-like, to form them, to fashion them after His own heart (cf. *Through the Year with Fulton Sheen*).
+Fulton Sheen says if God allows hearts to be broken, it's because He wants to enter into them a little more, wants to make them more Christ-like, to form them, to fashion them after His own heart (*cf*. *Through the Year with Fulton Sheen*).

 Those heartbreaks are for our own benefit, for that of our family, our friends, the benefit of the whole Church.

 God wants our greater good in just the same way as the mother who gives permission for an operation that will enable her child to become healthy again.

-It\'s at such moments that we have to believe with a faith which is strong and to reawaken our hope, because it\'s only this virtue that will teach us to regard as a treasure what humanly presents itself to us as failure, or perhaps as a great misfortune.
+It's at such moments that we have to believe with a faith which is strong and to reawaken our hope, because it's only this virtue that will teach us to regard as a treasure what humanly presents itself to us as failure, or perhaps as a great misfortune.

 These are the moments when we have to go close to the tabernacle and say slowly to Our Lord that we want everything that He wants.

 "This is our great mistake," writes St. Teresa, "we do not resign ourselves absolutely to the disposition of our Lord, who knows best what is for our good" (Teresa of Ávila, *Life*).

-In *The Way*, Point 773, it says: "Jesus, whatever you 'want,' I love."
+"Jesus, whatever you 'want,' I love" (J. Escrivá, *The Way*, Point 773).

 Whatever you allow, I, with your help, will accept as a great good, without laying down any limits or conditions.
 I will always thank you for everything, if you are close to me.